The project has a number of specific deliverables, each of which is described on its own page with a checklist of how to meet the deliverables:

 - What if the project is primarily a static-content website?

-- Such projects must have some nontrivial functionality that would not be available in an off-the-shelf CMS such as Drupal, Joomla, WordPress, etc. This is rarely true for static-content sites.
+- Projects must have some nontrivial functionality that would not be readily available in an off-the-shelf CMS such as Drupal, Joomla, WordPress, etc. This is rarely true for static-content sites.

-- Can I write a mobile phone app instead?
+- Can I write a mobile app instead?

 - How will project groups be assigned?